nirorlev/arena-hub-backend/README.md

     ```bash
     finch compose up # in case of issues run docker-compose up
     ```
 7. Test the application: localhost:9999/arena-hub/api/v1/guidecore/

     The expected response:
     ```json
     {"meta":{"msg":"没有TOKEN","code":401,"success":false,"systemTime":"2024-02-05 07:31:36","timestamp":1707118296666}}
     ```

-{**add a new section in case we decide to run backend locally without not using docker image**}
+{**add a new section in case we decide to run backend locally not using docker image**}

 #### Contribution